Table of Contents

 Grain Can Irritate Your Dog’s Bowels

-Some dogs don’t get on with gluten found in wheat or corn, so using grain-free dog food could help to reduce their risk of inflammatory bowel disease.
+Some dogs don’t get on with gluten found in wheat or corn, so using grain-free puppy food could help to reduce their risk of inflammatory bowel disease.
 Gluten is often used as a binding agent, and while some dogs can tolerate it, some dogs feel much better when they are on a grain-free diet.
 Another ingredient which can increase the risk of inflammatory bowel disease is carrageenan, which is often used as a binding agent in place of gluten.
 See some great hypoallergenic dog food options right here.

 Dogs Don’t Need Sugar